 ITSJANINEBTW!
 Is Janine Francois’s critical and creative space.
-Janine is Black feminist cultural critic and writer, who writes candidly about race (specifically whiteness) and its connection to academia art, culture and heritage.
+Janine is a Black Feminist cultural critic and writer, who writes candidly about race (specifically whiteness) and its connection to academia art, culture and heritage.
 Sometimes it’s wholly personal, sometimes its a structural critique and sometimes its a little bit of both.
 Janine is also a PhD student at the University of Bedfordshire / Tate.
-She is researching whether Tate can be a safe space to discuss race and cultural difference within a teaching and learning context.
-Janine lectures at the University of the Arts London and has just created the university’s first ever Hip-Hop Studies there.
-See Janine’s CV which covers her academic interests covers.
+She is researching whether Tate can be a safe(r) space to discuss race and cultural difference within a teaching and learning context.
+Janine aims to problematise the notions of ‘safety’ that reinforces dominant cultures of whiteness and rein scribes notions of surveillance culture, border control and citizenship privileges.